 Digital advertising formats

-Video is the most invested-in digital advertising format in Italy, drawing in almost one-third of the country’s total digital ad spending.
-Video alone was expected to rake in 1.46 billion U.S. dollars in ad spending in 2021.
+Video is the most invested-in digital advertising format in Italy, drawing in more than one-third of the country’s total digital ad spending.
+Video alone was expected to rake in 1.71 billion U.S. dollars in ad spending in 2022.
 Other display types such as banners made up the second most invested-in ad format with a 31 percent share of total digital ad spend.
-Search attracted 28 percent of the nationwide expenditures, while remaining digital ad formats such as classified or e-commerce collectively covered eight percent of the total.
+Search attracted 27 percent of the nationwide expenditures, while remaining digital ad formats such as classified or e-commerce collectively covered seven percent of the total.

-In a survey about online advertising carried out in 2020, almost half of the respondents said they were often annoyed by ads on the internet.
-When asked about how they discovered new brands, a majority of surveyed shoppers listed search engines as their primary source, followed by television ads.
+In a survey about attitudes towards online advertising carried out in 2022, almost half of the respondents said they were often annoyed by ads on the internet.
+When asked about how they discovered new brands four out of 10 surveyed shoppers listed search engines as their primary source, followed by television ads.
 Ads on websites and social media were cited by slightly under a quarter of consumers.
 Among Gen Z consumers, Amazon reviews and word of mouth recommendations stood out as the sources that impacted purchasing decisions the most.
 Influencers were the digital source that most impacted Gen Z consumers in their buying decisions.